tweag/HaskellR/README.md

 $ stack build --test --haddock --bench
 ```

-Optionally, pass in the `--docker` flag to all commands if you wish to
-develop inside a Docker container for more reproducible builds.

 Optionally, pass in the `--nix` flag to all commands if you have the
 [Nix][nix] package manager installed.
 Nix can populate a *local* build
 environment including all necessary system dependencies without